-The new dilution or sale process applies in cases where: the debtor and the companies it controls have more than 150 employees; liquidation would cause serious disruption to national or regional economy and to regional employment; and a dilution or sale process is the only solution to avoid cessation of business.
-These conditions may seem restrictive, but are necessary to abide by the French Constitution, which protects, among other fundamental rights, the right of ownership.
+The dilution or sale process applies in cases where: the debtor and the companies it controls have more than 150 employees; liquidation would cause serious disruption to national or regional economy and to regional employment; and a dilution or sale process is the only solution to avoid cessation of business.
+These conditions may seem restrictive, but were necessary in order to abide by the French Constitution, which protects, among other fundamental rights, the right of ownership.

 Ranking of creditors in judicial liquidation proceedings

-The proceeds of the realisation of the assets are distributed among creditors in accordance with the statutory order of priority:3
+The proceeds of the realisation of the assets are distributed among creditors in accordance with the statutory order of priority:

 - employees' super-priority claims, being wages (including certain allowances and holiday pay) for the 60 days prior to the judgment commencing insolvency proceedings;

 - court fees incurred after the judgment commencing the insolvency proceedings;

 - claims of creditors benefiting from new money privilege;

 - claims of secured creditors with the benefit of mortgages and pledges that give a right of retention over the charged assets limited to the proceeds of the realisation of the charged assets;

 - certain debts incurred by the debtor after the opening of the insolvency proceedings that meet the criteria provided for by law, including the expenses of the insolvency proceedings; and

 - other claims.3